SaschaSei/log_analysis_udacity/README.md

 # Log Analysis for Udacity Full Stack Web Dev

 This program is written for the Udacity Full Stack Web Dev Nanodegree.
 It uses a database provided by Udacity and outputs three pieces of data.
+The database is a collection of articles, authors and server logs.

+## Output
+My program will ouput:
+- a list of the three most viewd articles
+- a list of the most viewd authors and
+- the dates when 1% or more of the server requests resulted in errors

 ## Prerequisits
 - the program is written in Python 3.6.2 downloadable [here](https://www.python.org/downloads/)